larsks/blog.oddbit.com-posts/2013-12-06-an-introduction-to-openstack-heat.md

 template syntax, which is fully specified on [the OpenStack website][hotspec].

+> NB: Heat is under active development, and there are a variety of
+> discussions going on right now regarding the HOT specification.
+I
+> will try to keep this post up-to-date as the spec evolves.

 A HOT template is written using [YAML][] syntax and has three major
 sections: